 - Decorate.
 Decorate however you would like, and enjoy!

 Here are two different icing recipes for you to use when decorating Grandma’s Gingerbread Men cookies.
 We recommend making buttercream frosting if you plan to decorate with little ones, and royal icing if you want to get that clean "professional" look.

 You could even make and decorate mini gingerbread men if you have a small cookie cutter, or use whatever shapes you like!
 Keep in mind that the bake time will vary depending on the size of your cookies.
 Smaller cookies will take slightly less time to bake.

-Easy Royal Icing Recipe for Sugar Cookies
+Best Icing for Gingerbread Cookies

 - 4 cups Powdered Sugar (sifted)

 - 5 Tablespoons Warm Water